-Currently, more than one hundred UK based companies are active in the development of fuel cell technologies, from materials R&D to fuel cell systems integration.
-UK based companies in the sector are developing their supply chains as their technologies evolve.
-Some, for example, Johnson Matthey plc, are working closely with UK partners to build UK based supply chains.
+Currently, more than one hundred UK-based companies are active in the development of fuel cell technologies, from materials R&D to fuel cell systems integration.
+UK-based companies in the sector are developing their supply chains as their technologies evolve.
+Some are working closely with UK partners to build UK-based supply chains.